ThingLabsIo/ThingLabsIo.github.io/pages/workshop/windows-thingy/03-thingy.md

             deferral = taskInstance.GetDeferral();

             // Instantiate the sensors and actuators
+            buzzer = DeviceFactory.Build.Buzzer(Pin.DigitalPin2);
+            button = DeviceFactory.Build.ButtonSensor(Pin.DigitalPin4);
+            blueLed = DeviceFactory.Build.Led(Pin.DigitalPin5);
             redLed = DeviceFactory.Build.Led(Pin.DigitalPin6);

+            soundSensor = DeviceFactory.Build.SoundSensor(Pin.AnalogPin0);
             lightSensor = DeviceFactory.Build.LightSensor(Pin.AnalogPin2);

-            // Start a timer to check the sensor and activate the actuator five times per second timer = ThreadPoolTimer.CreatePeriodicTimer(Timer_Tick, TimeSpan.FromMilliseconds(200));
+            display = DeviceFactory.Build.RgbLcdDisplay();

+            // The IO to the GrovePi sensors and actuators can generate a lot
+            // of exceptions - wrap all GrovePi API calls in try/cath statements. try {
+                // Set the RGB backlight to red and display a message display.SetBacklightRgb(255, 0, 0);
+                display.SetText("The Thingy is getting started");
             }
+            catch(Exception ex)
+            {
+                // On Error, Resume Next :)
+            }

+            // Start a timer to check the sensors and activate the actuators five times per second timer = ThreadPoolTimer.CreatePeriodicTimer(Timer_Tick, TimeSpan.FromMilliseconds(200));
+        }

         private void Timer_Tick(ThreadPoolTimer timer)
         {
-            try
+            try {
+                // Capture the current ambient noise level soundLevel = soundSensor.SensorValue();

+                // Check the button state
+                if (button.CurrentState == SensorStatus.On)
                 {
+                    // If the button is depressed, turn on the blue LED
+                    // and activate the buzzer
+                    buzzer.ChangeState(SensorStatus.On);
+                    blueLed.ChangeState(SensorStatus.On);
+                    // For debugging purposes, log a console message System.Diagnostics.Debug.WriteLine("**** BUTTON ON ****");
+                }
+                else if(buzzer.CurrentState == SensorStatus.On || blueLed.CurrentState == SensorStatus.On)
+                {
+                    // Turn the buzzer and LED off buzzer.ChangeState(SensorStatus.Off);
+                    blueLed.ChangeState(SensorStatus.Off);
+                }

                 // Capture the current value from the Light Sensor actualAmbientLight = lightSensor.SensorValue();